 What is Garnet?

 Garnet is derived from the Latin word granatum malum, meaning pomegranate.
-It has been used in jewelry and other work items since 3000BC.
+It has been used in jewellery and other work items since 3000BC.
 In early communities, garnet was believed to offer protection in the afterlife, so it was regularly found in tombs and burial grounds.
 The Czech Republic have a long history with garnet, with the act of cutting and polishing garnets becoming a rich industry for the country.

 Garnet is a passionate stone with lots of sentimental meaning to it.
 The stone represents commitment and eternity, making garnet the perfect gemstone to feature in an engagement ring.

 In the Middle Ages, people believed that garnet would stop bleeding and would prevent and cure blood infections.
 It was also believed to have medicinal qualities, like curing depression, protect against poison, prevent drowning and stop bad dreams.

 Garnet is a very spiritual stone.
 It has protective energies, curing powers and evokes strong feelings to the person who owns it.

 Garnet was seen as a symbol of life by Ancient Egyptians.
 Garnet is seen throughout many religions and traditions.
 According to legends, Noah used a piece of glowing garnet to light the ark during the many days and nights he was aboard and garnet was believed to represent Christ’s sacrifice.